 A couple years pass.
 We are now about 5 or 6 months ago in this year 2019.
 I heard in 2018 from all the actors in my classes and saw online that SAG-AFTRA has honed in on and changed their New Media agreements.
 Too many actors were taking advantage (back when I could have been one of them) and joined without actually producing their projects, etc. I totally understood why SAG-AFTRA was changing the stipulations after hearing that.
 It was now required to pay for insurance and payroll, you must pay your actors - no deferring of payments, and apparently there was no more "Eligibility" status.
 So now in order to produce your own web series to join, you have to fork over lots of paperwork and most likely thousands of dollars...and must pay to join immediately after everything with the project is approved by SAG-AFTRA in order to join.
 They explicitly state that you will not be approved if you are doing this just to gain eligibility.
 Intimidating.
 I would never do a whole web series only for eligibility; I would want to create and produce a good web series in addition to gaining eligibility.
 But would they see that?
 It was all very confusing sounding and seemed like even if you did everything right, they could still deny you membership.
 That was a bit of a bummer, and it seemed like it would be too hard to even try that route.

 However, I had a lucky teammate in this endeavor - my friend Jill Tenney.
 Jill is a powerhouse actor and creator and was working on funding for a comedy web series that she had cast me in ahead of time.
 We had filmed promo videos for crowdfunding for it and really had a lot of fun with the character named "Mercredi."
 She wasn't sure if she was going to end up producing the series as union or non-union, and I didn't mind either way; I was just happy to be along for the ride.
 My friend Megan DeHart and I were already writing a web series of our own as well, and I was open to doing background work through Central Casting to receive vouchers too.
-I was just enjoying building my new foundations of my craft, as you can see in many of my previous posts on this blog.
+I was just enjoying building my new foundations of my craft.
 I didn't want to ever get my hopes up or get impatient about becoming eligible, because every single time I had before, it never worked out and I was back to square one.

 Jill told me one day she wanted to produce a separate web series focused on my character.
 WHAT?!
 How awesome!
 I was starting to do my spiritual work more solo and had more free time on the regular, so I decided to help her produce it.
 We decided to make it union, and I became the SAG-AFTRA signatory.
 I persistently demanded clear precise answers from SAG-AFTRA the whole time.
 I had more than just me to push for this time.
 It took a lot of fearlessness and I had to have a bit of a bite to my emails to get anywhere, but I tried to remain sweet and thankful, because ultimately I really was.
 The filming was a blast!
 Mercredi's Monde is the series, released all October 2019.
 Also around this time, I had been cast in a 99 seat Equity theatrical production called Constantinople (my possible chance #3 1/2), and it was an amazing experience, but I didn't get any Equity points through it so I knew I couldn't join SAG-AFTRA through this play (Actor's Equity Association aka AEA & SAG-AFTRA are sister unions and you can be eligible to be in one by being in the other).
 Jill's web series ended up getting approved by SAG-AFTRA though, and Jill and I turned in our employment verification materials, which also got approved!!!
 So grateful for Jill!